raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.02_JavaScript-trabalhando-com-elementos/README.md

   <li>And access <code>terceiroFilho</code> from <code>pai</code>.</li>
 </ol>
 <h3>Creating elements - Requirements</h3>
-<p>Used the same html file provided for the previous exercises.</p>
+<p>Used the same .html file provided for the previous exercises.</p>
 <ol>
   <li>Create a sibling to <code>elementoOndeVoceEsta</code>.</li>
   <li>Create a child to <code>elementoOndeVoceEsta</code>.</li>